D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 #��GDL�9$��
 ```

 Ok, we need to see how we can decrypt the data.
 We know the key at least.
-Our best bet is `sub_1400019f0` that is uses for `E` typed messages.
+Our best bet is `sub_1400019f0` that is used for `E` typed messages.
 Lets look into it.

 ```c
 1400019f0    int32_t* sub_1400019f0(void* arg1, int32_t arg2)